 Where the design community meets.

-Joined over 6 years ago via an invitation from Oskar L.
+Joined almost 7 years ago via an invitation from Oskar L.

 Hey, sorry I didn't emphasise enough in which way we've used it in the teams.
 Yes, at glance it might look complicated, and to some extent it is.
 That's why I built the framework that I mentioned is available on GitHub, so that you can focus on just playing around with type and proportions, and disregard the maths.